wp-plugins/speakpress/readme.txt

 = Do you offer different voices? =

 Yes.
 Both german and english language comes with a male and female voice.

-= How to use? =

-Install Speakrpress as described.
-Enable the widget or use the build-in editor in Wordpress.
-Finally, request a free SpeakR account at http://speakr.avatr.net/en or request one via mail (speakr@avatr.net)

 = Why register? =